rpuntaie/blog/haskell.rst

 - ``statements`` use ``<-``, if at all, and can use ``=`` only in an optional ``where``.

-``do`` is syntactic sugar for a `Monad`_ binding operator (``>>=``), which forwards output of the function in the previous line to the input of the function in the next line, to allow imperative style fragments.
+``do`` is syntactic sugar for a `Monad`_ binding operator (``>>=``), which forwards output of the function of one line to the input of the function in the next line, to allow `imperative style fragments`_.
 It is not imperative, though, but function composition.
 Function composition is Haskell's way of a sequence, intermitted with ``let`` or ``where``